Computing longest palindromic substring after single-character or block-wise edits: Preliminaries

+In this paper, we consider the three standard edit operations, i.e., insertion, deletion, and substitution of a character in the input string $T$ of length $n$.
+Let $T'$ denote the string after one of the above edit operations was performed at a given position.
+A \emph{1-edit longest palindromic substring} query (\emph{1-ELPS} query) is to answer (the length of) a longest palindromic substring of $T'$.
+In Section~\ref{sec:1-ELPS}, we will present an $O(n)$-time and space preprocessing scheme such that subsequent \emph{1-ELPS} queries can be answered in $O(\log (\min \{\sigma, \log n\}))$ time.

-In this paper, we consider the problem of finding an LSPal after a substring of $T$ is replaced with another string.
-The problem is formally defined as follows: \begin{definition}[Longest substring palindrome query after block edit] \begin{description} \item[Preprocess:] A string $T$ of length $n$. \item[Query input:] An interval $[i,j] \subseteq [1,n]$ and a string $X$ of length $\ell$. \item[Query output:] (The length of) a longest substring palindrome in the edited string $T' = T[1..i-1]XT[j+1..n]$. \end{description} \end{definition} The query in the above problem is called an \emph{$\ell$-block edit longest substring palindrome} query (\emph{$\ell$-ELSPal} query in short).
-In the following section, we will propose an $O(n)$-time and space preprocessing scheme such that subsequent $\ell$-ELSPal queries can be answered in $O(\ell + \log \log n)$ time.
-We remark that in this problem string edits are only given as \emph{queries}, i.e., we do not explicitly rewrite the original string $T$ into $T'$ and $T$ remains unchanged for further queries.
+For any integer $\ell \geq 0$, an \emph{$\ell$-block edit longest palindromic substring} query (\emph{$\ell$-ELPS} query), which is a generalization of the 1-ELPS query, asks (the length of) a longest palindromic substring of $T''$, where $T''$ denotes the string after a substring of $T$ (of any length) is replaced by a string of length $\ell$.
+In Section~\ref{sec:block-ELPS}, we will propose an $O(n)$-time and space preprocessing scheme such that subsequent $\ell$-ELPS queries can be answered in $O(\ell + \log \log n)$ time.
+We remark that in both problems string edits are only given as \emph{queries}, i.e., we do not explicitly rewrite the original string $T$ into $T'$ nor $T''$ and $T$ remains unchanged for further queries.
 We also remark that in our problem the length $\ell$ of a substring $X$ that substitutes a given interval (substring) can be arbitrary.